 There may be some redness which typically will last less than an hour.
 In rare cases, there may be some blistering.

 Can I be treated with laser hair removal while taking medications?

 Yes, the only contraindicated medications are Accutane and Retin-A. Our laser technician will review all of the precautions prior to any treatment.

 Do I have to stop tweezing/waxing/bleaching before laser hair removal?

 We do recommend that you stop all other treatments.
 However, you will experience less hair growth in the treated areas and will probably find the other treatments unnecessary.
-There is nothing to prevent you from doing a little strategic tweezing though, if the need arises.
+You can shave between treatments if necessary.

 Does laser hair removal hurt?

 With any hair removal service, there is always a factor of discomfort.
 We do use a cooling hand piece and ice.
 We can also write a prescription for a local anesthetic to minimize this discomfort.

 Does laser hair removal work on grey or blonde hair?

 The laser is drawn to the colour (melanin) in your hair.
 Grey, white and light blonde hair contains little to no melanin and therefore does not respond to laser hair removal treatments.